Type of Journey

-Osho Ashram: Located in the Koregoan Park in Pune, it was founded by Rajneesh Chandra Mohan Jain, who is also known as Osho Rajneesh.
-This Ashram is dedicated to yoga and meditation and complete rejuvenation of every creature that puts his feet here.
+Osho Ashram: Located in Koregaon Park in Pune, it was founded by Rajneesh Chandra Mohan Jain, who is also known as Osho Rajneesh.
+This Ashram is dedicated to yoga and meditation and the complete rejuvenation of every creature that puts his feet here.
 It’s a lush green campus and astounds beauty to soothe everyone’s eyes and is a stress buster.
-Travel to Pune and discover yourself here at the Ashram and get deeply immersed by the healing spirituality around you.
+Travel to Pune and discover yourself here at the Ashram and get deeply immersed in the healing spirituality around you.

 Vishrambaug Wada: As the name suggests, Vishrambaug Wada was the home of Bajirao II, the last Peshwa of the 19th century.
 Also known as Teen Chowki Wada, it’s a three-storied building that holds memories of Bajiroa II for 11 years.
 Covering an area of 20 thousand square feet, the fort has exquisite wooden work and collections of artifacts from the Maratha Empire.

 Bedsa Caves: In the Maval taluka, around 55 kilometers from Pune, are the Bedsa Caves, which were discovered during the first century BC.
 These heritage Buddhist caves are interesting to explore.
 The ceiling is supported by 25-foot-tall pillars that have numerous carvings carved on them.
 Steps can be used to access two caverns that are both finished and incomplete.
 On the pillars are also sculptured sculptures of couples riding horses.
 When visiting Pune, do not miss it.

 Bhaja Caves: 60 km away from Pune, near Lonavala lie Bhaja Caves comprising 25 Buddhist caves belonging to the Hinayana phase of Buddhism.
 Created in the 3rd century BC, they are one of the oldest Chaityagrihas.